 Callie is a research assistant and 2015 Duke graduate.
 She graduated with a major in Biology with Distinction, concentrating in Pharmacology & Cancer Biology, as well as a minor in Environmental Science & Policy.
 She served as the undergraduate representative for the Campus Sustainability Committee for four years.
 Her experience includes: proteomic research on breast cancer stem cells in Dr. Lydia Sohn’s lab at UC Berkeley, as well as on breast cancer biomarkers and genetic signatures of metastasis with Dr. Bruce Ling and Dr. Harvey Cohen at Stanford University.
 In Dr. Kwatra’s laboratory, she has been focusing developing targeted therapies for GBMs with EGFRvIII since 2013.
 She plans to become a physician scientist with a focus on pharmacological cancer research.

-Leora Mazumdar is a freshman at Duke University studying Biomedical Engineering.
+Leora Mazumdar is a junior at Duke University studying Biomedical Engineering.
 She is from El Dorado Hills, California.
 While in California, she gained some lab experience from taking genetic engineering classes at UC San Diego.
 However, this is her first time working in a research lab.
 In Dr. Kwatra’s lab, Leora works on data analysis and on a study on emergence delirium in awake craniotomy patients.

 Amanda Haddock was introduced to the world of brain cancer when her 16 year old son, David Pearson, was diagnosed with Glioblastoma Multiforme (GBM).
 Though David only survived for 20 months after diagnosis, his determination to help others lives on in the work done by his family.
 After volunteering for a number of foundations, Amanda co-founded Dragon Master Foundation in 2013 to more fully focus on open access, big data research to impact cancer therapies.
 She was honored with the White House Champion of Change Award for Precision Medicine and participated in the White House Cancer Moonshot Summit.
 Her work as an advocate and funder has helped grow the Children’s Brain Tumor Tissue Consortium from 4 participating hospitals in the United States to more than 15 hospitals around the world.
 Amanda’s vision for open access research is not disease specific, and she has plans to empower research in the rare disease community and beyond.
 In addition to her work with research, Amanda developed and maintains a list of financial and other resources for brain cancer patients.